Next Step Living Partnership to Save Shoppers More than $3 Million in Energy Costs over Five Years

 Other customers say that the Stop & Shop partnership with Next Step Living has made a difference in their lives as homeowners.
-"I would have never pursued a home energy assessment if Next Step Living hadn't greeted me at the Stop & Shop," says a customer from Connecticut.
+"I would have never pursued a home energy assessment if Next Step Living hadn't greeted me at the Stop & Shop," says a customer.

 "People speak highly of our partnership with Next Step Living.
 Working together with our customers, our actions to save energy are having a great impact."